The Foodie Guide to the Pacific Harbour & Beqa© FijiPocketGuide.com

 Fine Dining on the Pacific Harbour

-Although Fiji is more about casual island-style dining – even eating on the floor with your hands if you’re staying in a Fijian village – there are a few fine dining experiences to be had on the Pacific Harbour should you want to really treat yourself.
-Try Seduce at The Pearl Resort serving Fijian-influenced cuisine with fresh local ingredients.
-Alternatively, Nanuku‘s signature restaurant, Kanavata Restaurant and Lounge, showcases the fresh Beqa Lagoon seafood prepared in internationally-inspired ways.
+Although Fiji is more about island-style dining – eating on the floor with your hands if you’re staying in a Fijian village – there is at least one fine dining experience to be had on the Pacific Harbour should you want to spoil yourself.
+Guests of Nanuku are in for a treat with its signature restaurant, Kanavata Restaurant and Lounge, showcasing the fresh Beqa Lagoon seafood prepared into an internationally-influenced menu.

 Unique Dining Experiences on the Pacific Harbour